 You will then receive an invitation letter, which you can use for your visa application at your local Chinese Embassy.
 It is important that you file your visa application well in time.
-Once all the forms have been received in good order, the Chinese Embassy typically needs 4-5 working days to process the visa.
-Please be advised that all visitors to China are required to have a passport with at least six months of remaining validity and blank visa pages.
+Once all the forms have been received properly the Chinese Embassy typically needs 4-5 working days to process the visa.